Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 It is therefore *an option* to make Actors upgradable.
 This is no panacea but a trade-off: You can the ability to patch problems in the original smart contract, but also open up the possibility that this upgrade feature itself may be exploited by attackers.

-An upgradable actor can be implemented by providing an exeported function that allows a trusted user to execute an `eval` operation in the context of the Actor.
-A minimal implementation of this that lways trusts the user who deployed the Actor might look like:
+An upgradable actor can be implemented by providing an exported function that allows a trusted user to execute an `eval` operation in the context of the Actor.
+A minimal implementation of this that always trusts the user who deployed the Actor might look like:

 ```clojure
 ;; deploy an upgradable Actor